MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-retention/Get-ManagedFolder.md

 ```

 ### -Organization
 This parameter is available for multi-tenant deployments.
 It isn't available for on-premises deployments.
-For more information about multi-tenant deployments, see Multi-Tenant Support.
+For more information about multi-tenant deployments, see [Multi-Tenant Support](https://docs.microsoft.com/previous-versions/office/exchange-server-2010/ff923272(v=exchg.141)).

 The Organization parameter specifies the organization in which you'll perform this action.
 This parameter doesn't accept wildcard characters, and you must use the exact name of the organization.